ojobabs/90daysofDevOps/Day9.md

 ### How Go works

-Micheal explained this concept on [Day 8](Day8.md) and I apologize for not been able to commit on the original day 9,but God's glory here we are today.
+Micheal explained this concept on [Day 8](Day8.md) and I apologize for not been able to commit on the original day 9,but to God's glory here we are today.

 In this section, we are going to take a deeper look into the code and understand a few more things about the Go language.